Skip to main content

 Saving the changes made to the registration page

-• ‘About this event’ section
+• ‘About’ section

 A block of text that allows you to describe your webinar.
 Useful for driving conversion by explaining what will be discussed during the event and what attendees might gain by attending the webinar.